• de

 Istanbul: A City of Migrants, 1453–1800

-This book project aims to tell the story of Istanbul as a city of migrants, exploring the connection between migration and belonging in the Ottoman world between 1453 and 1800.
-While underscoring Istanbul’s diachronic role as a destination of migration, it focuses on the changes in migration patterns and the challenges that migration presented not only for the state but also for urban society and the migrants who had to build a new life in a foreign place.
-It examines how people of different backgrounds experienced migration and set root in the city, and how they navigated their regional and religious affiliations to establish a new sense of home and identity.
-The project is funded by the DFG priority program “Transottomanica,” 2019-2023.
+This book project seeks to tell the story of Istanbul as a city of migrants, exploring the connection between migration and belonging in the Ottoman world from 1453 to 1800.
+While underscoring Istanbul’s diachronic role as a destination of migration, it focuses on the shifts in migration patterns and the challenges migration posed—not only for the state but also for urban society and the migrants themselves, who had to build new lives in a foreign place.
+It examines how people from diverse backgrounds experienced migration, put down roots in the city, and remained connected to their places of origin, while forging new identities and sense of home.